Tech Partners is an Office 365 Group that is meant to help members of the UW-Madison community keep up with campus technology.

 This is a forum of UW-Madison computing professionals who discuss campus computing and technology issues.
 Discussions cover a variety of topics including: opinions about hardware and software, how-to questions, requests for resources, and the good and bad aspects of new technologies.
 Discussions should focus on campus interests.

 The Division of Information Technology (DoIT) and other campus IT shops offer web-based and standalone tools to help ease tech development.
+Such tools include:

 Use the Tech Partners archive and list to seek help with products and services not typically supported by the DoIT Help Desk.